 - What personal computer support can ITS provide?

 - ITS Help Desk provides limited personal computer support.
 This support includes malware/virus scanning, standard USF suite support and registration on wireless system for Smart Phones, video game consoles and computers with authentic versions of operating systems.

 - We provide on-site support for personal desktops within the Residence Halls.

-- ITS Help Desk cannot perform reformats of hard drives, smart phones, data recovery, backups, hardware repair or replacement of hardware repair.
+- ITS Help Desk cannot reformat hard drives or smart phones, recover data, perform backups, repair hardware, or replace hardware.